 |HBO (Home Box Office) Cable Network|

-Sign-Off recorded Autumn(?)
-1979
+Sign-Off recorded circa Autumn 1979

 In a recent email to TV-signoffs.com, K.M.
 Richards of K.M.
 Richards Programming Services explained the bleep tones in the video.
 They are "....actually telephone touch-tones; the sequence would tell a decoder at the cable system head-end that the programming day was over so that (if programmed to do so) it would switch the feed for that channel to a different satellite transponder or to a text-based message board system.
 There would be a similar sequence sent right before HBO began programming the next day.
 Some low-power television networks, such as Retro TV, still use that system to activate local commercial breaks at their affiliates".

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.